-In addition to the Jefferson Terminal, Jefferson Terminal owns several other energy and infrastructure-related assets, including 299 tank railcars which are leased to third parties; a gas processing and condensate stabilization plant; pipeline rights-of-way; and a private inland marine terminal property all of which can be developed.
+In addition to the Jefferson Terminal, Jefferson Terminal owns several other energy and infrastructure-related assets, including 299 tank railcars for the purpose of leasing to third parties; a gas processing and condensate stabilization plant (not operational); pipeline rights-of-way; and an approximately 50-acre property with intercoastal waterway access all of which can be developed.
 These assets can be deployed or developed in the future to meet market demands for transportation and hydrocarbon processing, and if successfully deployed or developed, may represent additional opportunities to generate stable, recurring cash flow.
 As we secure customer contracts, we expect to invest equity capital to fund working capital needs and future construction, which may be required.